pieter124/zettelkasten/4 - Structured Notes/Mathematics/Real Analysis/Chapter 1 - The Real Numbers.md

 Essentially the definition of $\textbf{R}$ is made by the axiom of completeness which essentially states that any non-empty set of real numbers has a least upper bound.
 Meaning you can always find a number such that anything lower than that number must be in the set or is either the least upper bound.
 This is what gives the "infinite" appearance of any interval/set of real numbers.

 **1.4**

+Nested Interval Property is essentially saying that, for example, given a rope, if you continuously cut equal length of each ends of the rope, there will always be a little bit of rope left in the middle.
+So there always exists a real number between an interval

 **What I do not know:**